notice writing

 Subject: Holiday Announcement for Good Friday

-This is to inform all employees that the office will remain closed on 7th April 2024 on account of Good Friday.
-Normal working hours will resume on 8th April 2024.
+This is to inform all employees that the office will remain closed on 7th April 2024 because of Good Friday.
+Regular working hours will resume on 8th April 2024.

 For any queries, contact the HR department.